pitrho/docker-postgres/README.md

-# Docker Precise Postgres
+# Docker Trusty/Precise Postgres

-This repository contains a Dockerfile and associated scripts for building a [PostgreSQL](http://www.postgresql.org/) Docker image from an [Ubuntu 14.04 LTS](http://releases.ubuntu.com/trusty/) base image.
+This repository contains a Dockerfile and associated scripts for building a [PostgreSQL](http://www.postgresql.org/) Docker image from an [Ubuntu 14.04 LTS](http://releases.ubuntu.com/trusty/) base image (can change to Precise by modifying Dockerfile.tmpl).
 This particular PostgreSQL Docker image makes it easy to

 * make your database persistent across container restarts; and,
 * configure PostgreSQL without changing the image, but instead by passing in arguments when the container is started.